 - What about earnings and expenses during the marriage?
 What is the role each of you will have to earn, raise children, make financial or other decisions, or set goals and expectations during your marriage?

 - What is your plan should death, disability, or divorce strike?
 Is an estate plan contemplated?
 Is any agreement affecting spousal support to be included?
 Is insurance to be relied on in case of death or disability?
 If so, how much and what sort?

 - Is a home being brought into the marriage?
 If so, will it become community or remain separate?
 Or will there be reimbursement for its separate value, or for the down payment on a new home paid from separate funds?

 - How will important decisions be made if you do not agree?
 And are some decisions individual, and not joint?
 If so, which?

 Can spouses make a post marital agreement that is valid?

 Yes, but the technical requirements of a valid, enforceable agreement made after marriage are higher than for a pre-marital agreement.
 After marriage, each spouse has a fiduciary duty to the other.
 Full disclosure as well as fairness (not taking advantage) are critical to a valid post marital agreement.
-Counsel for each of husband and wife is not only recommended, but necessary, if spousal support will be affected.
+Counsel for each of husband and wife is not only recommended, and, if spousal support will be affected, necessary.

 Some final thoughts